-Pakistan ranked eighth most vulnerable country in the world
+Climate change: Pakistan ranked eight most vulnerable country in the world

-Speakers at a consultative seminar on ‘Climate Risks and its Impacts on
+a consultative seminar on ‘Climate Risks and its Impacts on Markets and

-Markets and Growth: The Case of Pakistan’ has called for an immediate
+Growth: The Case of Pakistan’ has called for an immediate induction of

-induction of social protection to help the country sustain and transit
+social protection to help the country sustain and transit towards more

-towards more eco-friendly approaches as Pakistan is ranked as the eighth
+eco-friendly approaches as Pakistan is ranked as the eighth most

 seminar was organised by Sustainable Development Policy Institute